 Let's implement the above signature, then.
 The one decision we have to make, at this point, is how to represent drawings.
-We did not have to worry about this when writing the specification, because there, the only thing we cared about is how drawings behave, that is, how their operations interact.
-But now that we have to write code to actually create and manipulate drawings, we need to choose a representation.
-Later, we will see that there is a very natural representation that falls out of various principles of object-orientation.
-But for now, we will focus on a naive and somewhat ugly representation, partly for the purpose of contrasting it with something better later on.
-The representation we choose is to take a drawing to be a linked list of lines (and their position).
+We did not have to worry about this when designing the specification, because there, the only thing we cared about is how drawings behave, that is, how their operations interact.
+But now that we have to write code to actual create and manipulate drawings, we need to choose a representation.
+Later, we will see that there is a very natural representation that comes out of various principles of object-orientation.
+But for now, we will focus on a naive and somewhat ugly representation, partly for constrasting purposes later on.
+The representation we choose is to take a drawing to be a linked list of lines.

-With this in mind, we define a class Drawing in a file Drawing. java.
+With this in mind, we define a class Drawing in a file Drawing.java.
 Recall that in Java, we can only put one public class (that is, a world-accessible class) per file, and the name of the file should be the same name as the class, with .java appended.

+'''

 // Class implementing the Drawing ADT given in lecture

 public class Drawing {

 ...

 }

+'''